thiagocrux/waiterapp-api/README.md

 - #### `dev`

-  Starts the server in development mode using `nuxt dev`, enabling faster builds and live-reloading.
+  Starts the server in development mode, enabling faster builds and live-reloading.

   ```bash
   pnpm dev